Amodio/cemantix/README.md

     39225 frWac_no_postag_no_phrase_500_cbow_cut100.txt
     75653 total
 ```
 Nevertheless it works pretty well.
 Check [benchmark.txt](https://raw.githubusercontent.com/Amodio/cemantix/main/benchmark/benchmark.txt) to see how good our models are from what the website is using.
+We reach a correspondence of ~75% with the best of our models (stripped=containing only valid words).

 TODO: cemantle (US)?